python4astronomers/python4astronomers/source/intro/wrapup.rst

 - Making a GUI tool
 - Making a Python-backed web site
 - Classes and object oriented programming
+- Writing modules or packages for re-usable code
 - ??

 Workshop materials